 Discount Rate.
-The discount rate used to measure the total pension liability was 7.45 percent as of June 30, 2020.
+The discount rate used to measure the total pension liability was 7.00 percent as of June 30, 2021.
 The projection of cash flows used to determine the discount rate assumes that employer and member contributions will be made at statutory contribution rates of 14 percent each.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2020.
+Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2021.
+Therefore, the long-term expected rate of return on investments of 7.00 percent was applied to all periods of projected benefit payments to determine the total pension liability as of June 30, 2021.